 Homelessness is not a new problem and continues to be a major concern.
 While men are more likely to be homeless, older women are the fastest growing group at risk of homelessness.
 Importantly, we know what solutions work.
-Providing longerterm accommodation with integrated support services - such as the new Common Ground service in St Kilda requires a collective effort across government, the private and not-for profit sectors, as well as our community.
+Providing longer-term accommodation with integrated support services - such as the new Common Ground service in St Kilda - continues to require a collective effort across government, the private and notfor profit sectors, as well as our community.

 Working with others continues to be important and we have seen 20 per cent of people who were rough sleeping in the City move into permanent housing through the 'Port Phillip Zero' initiative.
+Our well-established network of community agencies continues to rise to the challenge of offering support and comfort to those in need.
+This relationship between Council and local community providers is critical.